jona-thanho/cse15l-lab-reports/Week1.md

 #### Sitting in CSE 15L and struggling to remotely connect?
 I've got you covered.

 ## Step 1: Install Visual Studio (VS) Code
 #### If you previously took a CSE course here at UC San Diego (e.g. CSE 11), you most likely already have VS code installed (I did).
-If not, [download](https://code.visualstudio.com/download) and follow the onscreen instructions to download for your specific operating system.
+If not, navigate to https://code.visualstudio.com/download and follow the onscreen instructions to download for your specific operating system.
 If everything goes to plan, you'll end up with something similar to this:

 ![image](https://user-images.githubusercontent.com/54877475/212776819-7b28b961-6d9d-4d51-9cd1-de0c566be2b2.png)

 ## Step 2: Connect to the Remote Server
 #### From here on, my instructions will be more helpful for Windows users since I use a Windows operating system.
-#### Firstly, I needed to install [Git](https://www.atlassian.com/git/tutorials/install-git#windows).
+#### Firstly, I needed to install Git at https://www.atlassian.com/git/tutorials/install-git#windows.
 Make sure you enable the setting that allows you to use Git Bash *NOT FROM THE COMMAND PROMPT*.
 Then open up VS code and on the top left corner, click "Terminal" and then "New Terminal."
 You'll see it open up along the bottom of your screen:
 ![image](https://user-images.githubusercontent.com/54877475/212778116-e5304e88-d810-4d80-83de-748e643332ad.png)

 #### Now, on the top right corner of the terminal you'll see a down arrow next to "powershell" and the plus sign.
 Hit this arrow and select "Git Bash."
 You're now ready to enter some commands!